12AT7

 McIntosh 12AT7s

 12AT7 vacuum tubes in a modern McIntosh tube amplifier, illuminated from below with green LEDs.
 They are labeled "McIntosh USA" but they were actually manufactured in Russia.
-As far as I can figure, McIntosh is not named "McIntosh USA," so why stamp USA on the vacuum tubes?
+As far as I can figure, McIntosh is not named "McIntosh USA," so why stamp USA on the Russian vacuum tubes?
 Are they are intentionally being deceptive, pulling some marketing stunt to sell an expensive amplifier?

 When I need to buy a 12AT7 for my radio I want reparations from guitar players, and I want Steve Hackett to deliver the check so I can get a picture of us together so it looks like I'm his friend or something.